The Psychology of a Welcome Kit: How Financial Advisors Build Trust From Day One

 What Goes Into a Great Welcome Kit

 The best welcome kits strike a balance between practical and personal.
 Too generic, and it feels like filler.
-Too flashy, and it feels insincere.
+Too flashy, and it feels insincere or—worse—noncompliant.
 The sweet spot?
 Thoughtful, compliance-safe, everyday items that reinforce your role as a guide.
-Some examples include:

 • Branded Notebook: Clients will take notes during meetings anyway.
 Why not provide a high-quality one that keeps your brand top of mind?